PastorGL/OneRing/CONFIG.md

 Notice the usage of glob expressions. '{a,the}' token won't be processed as a Variable, but it is expanded to list of 'a' and 'the' directories inside '/key/name/with' directory by Adapter.

 Same true for `ds.output.path.` keys, that must be specified for all DataStreams listed under the `task.tee.output` key.
-Let divert DataStream 'scores' to local filesystem by default:
+Let divert DataStream 'scores' to Local filesystem:
 ```properties
 ds.output.path.scores={OUTPUT_PATH:file:/tmp/testing}/scores
 ```

-But you may cheat.
+But you may cheat here.
 There are all-input and all-output default keys:
 ```properties
 ds.input.path=jdbc:SELECT * FROM scheme.
 ds.output.path=aero:output/
 ```

-In that case, for each DataStream that doesn't have its own path, it'll be added to the end of corresponding default key without any separator.
-We don't recommend usage of these cheat codes in the production environment.
+In that case, for each DataStream that doesn't have its own path, its name will be added to the end of corresponding cheat key value without a separator.
+We don't recommend usage of these cheat keys in the production environment.

 `ds.input.columns.` and `ds.output.columns.` layers define columns for column-based DataStreams or metadata properties for object-based ones.
 Column names must be unique for that particular DataStream.

-Output columns must always refer to valid columns of inputs passed to the Operation that emits that DataStream, or its generated columns (whose names start with an underscore).
+Output columns must always refer to valid columns of inputs passed to the Operation that emits said DataStream, or its generated columns (which names start with an underscore).

 Input columns list just assigns new column names for all consuming Operations.
 It may contain a single underscore instead of some column name to make that column anonymous.
-Anyways, if a column is 'anonymous', it still may be referenced by its number starting from '_1_'.
+Anyways, if a column is 'anonymous', it still may be referenced by its number starting from `_1_`.

-There is an exhaustive example of all these rules:
+There is an exhaustive example of all column definition rules:
 ```properties
 ds.input.columns.signals=userid,lat,lon,accuracy,idtype,timestamp